Tours and courses by certified dive masters & tour guides speaking English, Spanish and French.

 What are Baited Dives?

 A baited dive is when the sharks are attracted to the area by using a bait that is different types of fish or fish products.
-This will make the sharks stick around longer and bring them closer.
-A baited dive allows to get closer interaction with the sharks, it is also good for studying them and of course, getting some good photos.
-Close interactions with sharks also is a great educational point and can help sharks improve their reputation as they are vital in our ecosystem.
+This will make the sharks stick around and bring them closer.

-On the other hand, baited dives are not a natural environment.
+On the other hand, baited dives are not a natural environment encounter.
 It can affect the sharks’ behavior and if not done properly the sharks can start to see us as a free food opportunity and forget about their natural food source.
 It is important that sharks get their food independently and do not rely on humans for that.
 This is why many choose to dive with bull sharks freely without any other interaction than the occasional picture.

 At Koox Diving, we prefer to observe them freely without unnatural interaction, the females we dive with in Playa del Carmen, for instance, will change behavior as soon as they sense fish therefore we think it is safer to not feed them.
-We are not opposed to baited dives.
-In the end, it is all about how it is done.
+We are not opposed to baited dives, in the end, it is all about how it is done.
 If it is done responsibly, it will help towards shark conservation and provide economic value.
-Often after diving with sharks, either bated or not baited way, divers start to see sharks differently and get more passionate about protecting them.
+Often after diving with sharks, either bated or not, divers start to see sharks differently and get more passionate about protecting them.

 What Certification is Required to Dive with Bull Sharks?